DU4NEL/DU4NEL/README.md

 <br>

-<p><strong>I'm a 17 year old aspiring Front-end web developer and graphic designer living in the Dominican Republic.
+<p align="center"><strong>I'm a 17 year old aspiring Front-end web developer and graphic designer living in the Dominican Republic.
 So far I have had internships and projects in both HTML and CSS, now I am learning JavaScript to give more features to my websites.</strong></p>

 <h3 align="center"> Contact: </h3>